Appeals are made to the Secretary of State through the Planning Inspectorate who are based in Bristol.

 - written representations

 Written representations are best suited to relatively straight forward cases, whilst public inquiries are best reserved for the most complex issues where there is a lot of public interest.

-Written representations are dealt with by the exchange of documentation and by a site visit by the inspector accompanied by the appellants and representatives of the council.
+Written representations are dealt with by the exchange of documentation and by a site visit by the inspector accompanied by the appellants and our representatives.

-At hearings and public inquiries the parties to the appeal (the appellant, the council and interested parties) are able to present their cases in person.
+At hearings and public inquiries the parties to the appeal (the appellant, us and interested parties) are able to present their cases in person.

 View current planning appeals